Ypsilanti Heritage Festival: Activities

 The Ypsilanti Heritage Festival includes and has included a wide variety of activities and events.

 The Ypsilanti Historic Home Tour, held annually during the Ypsilanti Heritage Festival, began, like the festival proper, in 1979.
 A beer garden and gambling tent anchored the center of the festival from 1979 through 2010.
 In 2011 the gambling was eliminated for financial reasons, while the beer garden continued with an expanded food and drink selection; however, in January, 2012, new festival director Andrew Clock announced that "the casino will be back, set up right next to the beer tent, where it belongs."
 A bed race through downtown Ypsilanti was added as an annual event beginning in 2009.

 The Ypsilanti Heritage Festival Parade began in 1979, and has been held every year.
 In 2007, the parade attracted wider attention when parade organizers approved the inclusion of a group protesting a proposed city income tax and subsequently revoked the permission.
 Festival coordinators explained that their rule was to exclude groups marching to represent controversial or political issues, and that the initial approval was an error.

 Because the Ypsilanti Heritage Festival has often been the same weekend as the Woodward Dream Cruise, festival coordinators "decided it would be a blast to have something that was the direct opposite of the Dream Cruise", and the Nightmare Cruise, a spoof of the Woodward Dream Cruise, was born in 2005.
 The only rules are that "[t]he car has to be legally driveable, and fluid leaks should be at a minimum."

 Other events have included a pole vault competition sanctioned by USA Track & Field, live theater, antique cars and fire engines, vintage base ball sponsored by Greenfield Village, "Precious Pets" and "Beautiful Babies" contests, a rubber duck race, a living history encampment, a high wire performance by one of The Flying Wallendas, and a circus.

 "The Game That Never Was"

 In 1973, Carolyn King, with support from the Ypsilanti City Council, became one of the first girls in the country to play Little League Baseball.
 When they found out that she was playing, Little League International officials pulled the Ypsilanti American Little League's charter, and the 1973 All-Star game between the rival Ypsilanti American and National Little Leagues was never played.
-Thirty-seven years later, the teams were re-assembled (with the players now in their late forties) and the game was finally held, in Frog Island Park, as part of the 2010 festival.
+Thirty-seven years later, the teams were re-assembled similar to an Old-Timers' Day event, in Frog Island Park, as part of the 2010 festival.
 Billed as "The Game That Never Was", the American League All-Stars (led by Carolyn, who led off and played center field) won, 15–14.